runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 These different lifestyles lead to a rather wide distribution of Canid 'fae.
 About a third keep to a traditional lifestyle, and are mostly found in central Eaos.
 This includes larger groups like the Eastern Valley circuit.
-Two-fiths live among the non-shapeshifter Ael, mostly among the free cities, but also among the Riftlanders, Eaos republic, and the western regions of Kita Lau.
+Two-fiths live among the non-shapeshifter Ael, mostly among the free cities, but also among the Riftlanders, Eaos republic, and the eastern regions of Kita Lau.
 This includes the semi-traditional family bands which make their living among the Ael.
 The remainder live among other Daal'fae caravans not comprised primarly of canid 'fae, and among the shapeshifter commune.

+In general, wild dog 'fae are more common in southeast Eaos, while red wolf 'fae are more common in southwest Eaos and eastern Kita Lau.

 Canid 'fae which keep to a traditionalist lifestyle wear lightweight clothing of leather and hide, occasionally with a fur trim.
-They typically have piercins, and sometimes adorn themselves with bodypaint.
+They often have piercings, and sometimes adorn themselves with bodypaint.
 They also carry leather sachels or backpacks with bone fittings.
 They may carry flint or obsidian knives, but usually do not carry larger tools or weapons, which are bulky enough to make overland travel difficult.
 They may construct temporary tools when the situation demands, such as fishing rods, spears, snare traps, and basic shelters.